 You might think that self-adhesive labels are a modern invention, but you'd be mistaken.
 Let's jump back in time to the early 1800's.
 The introduction to sticky labels is all thanks to the European artists of the early 19th century.
 They experimented with the idea of sticking coloured labels onto a product in hopes that it would help it sell.
 Well, needless to say, it worked.
 That's why even today in our high-tech society, companies are spending millions of pounds a year on this simple but effective marketing tool.

 Older Self Adhesive Labels

 Some of the antique labels are still available at auctions across the world and are sold at skyline price marks.
 Would you spend £3000 on a self-adhesive label?
 Although, until very recently, not strictly self-adhesive, the postage stamp is a familiar type of label and one of those has sold for nearly $10 million.
-In more recent times however, self-adhesive labels are seen all over and paper is no longer the only material they're made of.
+In more recent times, however, self-adhesive labels are seen all over and paper is no longer the only material they're made of.
 Although these early pioneers had a great idea, it wasn't necessarily the best means to the end.
-Today, self-adhesive sticky labels are more likely to be printed, and often made of vinyl or a similar material, are always extremely sticky and often implement a custom design.
+Today, self-adhesive sticky labels are more likely to be printed, and often made of vinyl or similar material, are always extremely sticky and often implement a custom design.

 Mr Avery - The Architect of Modern Self-Adhesive Labels

 If we jump ahead in time from the early 1800's, it was in the 1930’s when an ambitious entrepreneur by the name of R. Stanton Avery thought up the idea of a machine that produced self-adhesive labels which could be applied to any material.
 Isn't that a rather ingenious idea?
 It was from R. Stanton Avery’s incredible idea in the early 20th Century that the modern pressure sensitive labels were developed.
 The common issue, however, was that up until around 1980, to have properly printed labels, buyers would pay premium pricing.